Inside Fighting Canada: Production

 Typical of the NFB's Second World War documentary short films in the Canada Carries On series, Inside Fighting Canada was made in cooperation with the Director of Public Information, Herbert Lash.
 The film was created as a morale boosting propaganda film.
 "The film [Inside Fighting Canada] was making an important point.
 Audiences had seen in earlier films how the Nazis were building their empire upon a modern form of medieval slavery.
 Democracy built its defences with the voluntary effort of people exercising their own free will.
 Here then was the implied comparison between the two systems and democracy stood supreme.
 Characteristically, no mention was made of conscription, which had split the nation badly in the spring of 1942."

-Inside Fighting Canada was a compilation documentary that relied heavily on newsreel material, edited by Jane Marsh to provide a coherent story.
+Inside Fighting Canada was a compilation documentary that relied heavily on newsreel material, edited by Jane Marsh, to provide a coherent story.
 "Marsh brought an unprecedented level of creative energy and commitment to the propaganda film production team."
 The only women to direct propaganda films for the NFB, her attempt to challenge NFB director John Grierson on his decision to refuse to name her as the producer of the Canada Carries On series led to her ultimate resignation in 1944.
 "Later, Grierson would admit that Marsh had good reason to resign, adding that he had never considered offering such a prestigious position to a woman."

 The deep baritone voice of stage actor Lorne Greene was featured in the narration of Inside Fighting Canada.
-Greene, known for his work on both radio broadcasts as a news announcer at CBC as well as narrating many of the Canada Carries On series.
+Greene was known for his work on both radio broadcasts as a news announcer at CBC as well as narrating many of the Canada Carries On series.
 His sonorous recitation led to his nickname, "The Voice of Canada", and to some observers, the "voice-of-God".
 When reading grim battle statistics or narrating a particularly serious topic, he was known as "The Voice of Doom".